AscendingPassage.com HOME PAGE.

 In three hours, we reached Wady Samne, near which is a cataract in

-the river: the stream forces its way through a narrow passage, not
+the river.
+The stream forces its way through a narrow passage, not

-project from the opposite sides.
 On the east side, upon a hill over

 built of sandstone, and differs in its shape from other Egyptian